 The first taste

-of Bahamian acceptance came from customs officials on the remote island where
+of Bahamian acceptance came from customs officials on a remote island where

 Customs and immigration

-we did to make a living.
-The officers also wanted to know who we were to each other.
+had separated desks.
+The officers also wanted to know what we did for a living, how we arrived in the Bahamas and who we were to each other.

-Our assumed daughter, a European girl in her early 20’s, did not look up from
+Our assumed daughter, a girl in her early 20’s, did not look up from

-that her texting was being interrupted.
+that her texting was interrupted.
 Her butt and cleavage hugging tiny

 and our intentions in the country.

 they could possibly be thinking.
-I’m not a small woman, the captain was half my
+I’m not a small woman, the captain was a thin, balding man half my

 size and the girl resembled neither of us.
 We looked like kidnappers in the sex

 trade industry.
-The captain hedged his answers and left many of the questions
+The captain left most of the questions

 on the form blank.
 At that point U.S. officials would have marched us into